chef/chef-web-docs/chef_master/source/chef_overview.rst

           :width: 100px
           :align: center

-     - Chef includes two important command-line tools:
+     - ChefDK includes two important command-line tools:

-       * Use the chef command-line tool to work with items in a chef-repo, which is the primary location in which cookbooks are authored, tested, and maintained, and from which policy is uploaded to the Chef server
+       * Chef: Use the chef command-line tool to work with items in a chef-repo, which is the primary location in which cookbooks are authored, tested, and maintained, and from which policy is uploaded to the Chef server
-       * Use the knife command-line tool to interact with nodes or work with objects on the Chef server
+       * Knife: Use the knife command-line tool to interact with nodes or work with objects on the Chef server

    * - .. image:: ../../images/icon_repository.svg
           :width: 100px